NetApp/harvest/docs/ontap-metrics.md

 ### qos_write_data

-This is the amount of data written per second to the filer by the workload.
+This is the amount of data written in bytes per second to the filer by the workload.

 | API    | Endpoint | Metric | Template |
 |--------|----------|--------|---------|